CORRECTION, Volly, Docutech Teaming Up to Support Permanent Housing for the Homeless in Austin

 “Mobile Loaves & Fishes’ tireless work to transform for the better the lives of Austin’s most vulnerable is truly inspirational,” said Volly CEO Jerry Halbrook.
 “It’s proof that simple kindness does indeed go a long way.
 We are thrilled to be supporting this unique and compassionate organization and the noble cause of caring for the homeless.”

-“At Docutech, we understand that housing is a critical need for all people, and we are excited to contribute to the collaboration that is making the Community First!
-Village a reality,” said Amy Brandt, Docutech’s CEO.
-“It’s important for companies that participate in the housing ecosystem to give back to the communities they serve.”
+“At Docutech, we understand that Housing is a critical core need for all people, and we are excited to Docutech is contribute to the collaboration that is making the Community First!
+Village a reality grateful for the opportunity to generously provide housing for a family in Austin leaving the streets,” said Amy Brandt, Docutech’s CEO.
+“It’s important for companies that participate in the housing ecosystem to give back to the communities they serve.We have been blessed by nearly three decades of growth serving the mortgage and housing industries, and it was a natural fit to share those blessings with those who most need it.”

 Volly and Docutech will be presenting its donation check to MLF on October 29 at 9 a.m.
 CDT.